Neurocritical Care Program

 Our nationally recognized physicians are dedicated to your child’s unique needs, and they collaborate with physicians in other specialty areas to provide the best care.
 In addition to our Neurocritical Care Program, children may receive care in the following departments:

 Barrow Neurological Institute at Phoenix Children’s

 The mission of the Barrow Neurological Institute at Phoenix Children’s is to heal children with complex and severe neurological, mental and behavioral illnesses.
-We treat conditions such as anxiety, attention-deficit hyperactivity disorder (ADHD), autism, cerebral palsy, Down syndrome, mood and conduct disorders, epilepsy and many more.
+We treat conditions such as anxiety, attention-deficit hyperactivity disorder (ADHD), cerebral palsy, Down syndrome, mood and conduct disorders, epilepsy and many more.

 Our care includes specialized programs such as:

 - Developmental Pediatrics

 The Barrow at Phoenix Children’s also offers support services such as playrooms, nutritional counseling, continuing education and a library.
 And we conduct research in areas such as neurotrauma, headache, sleep disorders, epilepsy and more.

 As part of the Barrow Neurological Institute at Phoenix Children’s, our Epilepsy Program is recognized by the National Association of Epilepsy Centers as a Level 4 epilepsy center.
 This level ensures that your child will receive the highest-quality medical and surgical evaluation and treatment.
 Our program includes our Pediatric Epilepsy Monitoring Unit, with individual patient rooms outfitted with video equipment.
 These cameras capture seizure activity at the same time the child’s brainwaves are recorded, which leads to a more accurate diagnosis.